 As home and flexible working becomes more commonplace, we’re building an open and reliable digital place where our colleagues can feel connected.

-In the age of fake news and dependence on the internet, a trustworthy, reliable and transparent digital experience is a must-have for Renfrewshire Council.
+In the age of dependence on the internet, a trustworthy, reliable and transparent digital experience is a must-have for Renfrewshire Council.

-The better we make our digital experience the easier it will be for our customers, service users and staff to access and use our information and online services.
+The better we make our digital experience the easier it will be for our citizens, local communities and staff to access and use our information and online services.

 - social media channels, for example Facebook and Instagram

 - digital communication mediums such as emails, web notifications and chatbots

 - voice device technology, for example Alexa and Siri

 - wearables such as a smartwatch

 - digital signage